Fragrant Hills Park

 What to See in Beijing Fragrant Hills Park

-The Fragrant Hills Park is covered by forest, where the ridges and peaks rise one after another, with its highest peak (Incense-Burner Peak) of 557 meters (1,827 feet) high above the sea level.
-Human and nature co-exist harmoniously in the Fragrant Hills Park, where you can hear birds chirping and see squirrels playing at times.
+The Fragrant Hills Park is covered by forest, where the ridges and peaks rise one after another, with its highest peak (Incense-Burner Peak) of 557 meters (1,827 feet) high above sea level.
+Human and nature co-exist harmoniously in Fragrant Hills Park, where you can hear birds chirping and see squirrels playing at times.

-The Fragrant Hills Park is very rich in cultural relics, where a number of pavilions, terraces and towers are randomly dotted like stars.
+The Fragrant Hills Park is very rich in cultural relics, where a number of pavilions, terraces, and towers are randomly dotted like stars.
 Here are “the Sunny Western Hills after Snow” (boasting of being one of the eight scenic spots in Beijing), the Temple of Azure Clouds of the Ming (1368- 1644) and the Qing (1616 -1911) architectural style, the Memorial Hall of Dr. Sun-Yatsen ( first president of the Republic of China) and the Five Hundred Arhat Hall (the only existent gold-overlaid wooden arhat hall in China).
-The temporary dwelling palace (the Zhao Temple) of the VI Panchen Lama of Tibet and the Tranquil Heart Studio are also available in the park.
+The temporary dwelling palace (the Zhao Temple) of the VI Panchen Lama of Tibet and the Tranquil Heart Studio is also available in the park.

 Moreover, the Double Clear Villa, where chairman Mao Zedong once lived and handled official business, and Vajrasana Pagoda, where the coffin of Dr. Sun Yet-sen once temporarily placed, are also well-retained in the park.